LBNL-ETA/SimulatorToFMU/README.rst

 SimulatorToFMU is a software package written in Python which allows users to export a Python-driven simulation program or a Python script as a Functional Mock-up Unit (FMU) for
-model exchange or co-simulation using the Functional Mock-up Interface (FMI) standard version 1.0 or 2.0 (https://www.fmi-standard.org).
+model-exchange or co-simulation using the Functional Mock-up Interface (FMI) standard version 1.0 or 2.0 (https://www.fmi-standard.org).
 This FMU can then be imported into a variety of simulation programs that support the import of Functional Mock-up Units.